 1. Goggles Protect Your Eyes

 It may seem like they can’t do all that much, but sports goggles can protect your eyes.
 Imagine a fastball, 90 M.P.H., that the pitcher just couldn’t keep a handle on.
 It zips into the plate, but it’s high and inside.
 Way too high, too far inside.
-The batter just went from being on the offensive to being in serious hot water in a split second.
+The batter just went from being on the offensive to be in serious hot water in a split second.
 If a pitch like that hits them, it could incur some serious damage.
 But, with goggles to protect the eyes, the batter can save themselves and their eyesight a world of trouble, mitigating the damage and potentially saving their vision.